-Prayer 12-21-20
+Prayer 12/21/20

 -

-Coronavirus vaccine developments coming fast in recent days13In the early weeks of the COVID-19 outbreak in the United States, seemingly each passing minute brought a new development -- an event canceled, a school shut down, a travel ban ordered.
+Coronavirus vaccine developments coming fast in recent days15In the early weeks of the COVID-19 outbreak in the United States, seemingly each passing minute brought a new development -- an event canceled, a school shut down, a travel ban ordered.
 The past week has felt similar, except most new developments...

 -